Send Events to the Alexa Event Gateway

 Alexa.Authorization.AcceptGrant directive to your skill.
 In response, your skill initiates an authorization code-grant flow between your skill and the Login with Amazon (LWA) OAuth server.
 You store the access tokens for the Alexa customer in a secure location.
 Later, when you send events and asynchronous responses to the Alexa event gateway on behalf of the customer, you include the access token.
 Alexa uses the token to identify the Alexa customer.

-The following diagram shows the communication flow that your skill must implement to send events to the Alexa gateway.
+The following diagram shows the communication flow that your skill implements to send events to the Alexa gateway.
 Account linking isn't shown.
+In this example, the diagram shows the

 Steps to send events to Alexa